 By Lovasoa Rabary

-They also said Ravalomanana failed to tackle corruption during his time in office that ended in 2009 when he was forced out by protests led by Rajoelina in what international organisations like the African Union said was a coup.
+Observers and Malagasy are hoping for the second peaceful election since the upheaval of 2009, when Ravalomanana was forced out of office by protests led by Rajoelina in what international organisations such as the African Union said was a coup.

-(Writing by Duncan Miriri; Editing by Matthew Mpoke Bigg)
+(Writing by Duncan Miriri, Editing by William Maclean)